DTAAD: Dual Tcn-Attention Networks for Anomaly Detection in Multivariate Time Series Data: Methodology

 Similar to~\cite{siffer2017anomaly}, where $thr$ is the initial threshold of anomaly scores.
 The part that exceeds the threshold is denoted as $S-thr$, which follows the Generalized Pareto Distribution with parameters $\gamma ,\beta$ with high probability. we estimate the values of parameters $\hat{\gamma }$ and $\hat{\beta }$ by Maximum Likelihood Estimation(MLE).
 The final threshold $th{{r}_{F}}$ can be computed by the following formula:

 where $q$ is the probability of desire to observe $S>thr$, $N$ is the number of observations, and ${{N}_{thr}}$ is the number of peaks \textit{i.e.} the number of ${{S}_{i}}$ s.t. ${{S}_{i}}>thr$.
-Here are two parameters ($thr$) and ($q$) that can be set based on experience: low quantile(\textit{e.g.}, less than $7\%$ and $q$ (\textit{e.g.},${{10}^{-4}}$), seeing Appendix~\ref{app:hyp}.
+Here are two parameters ($thr$) and ($q$) that can be set based on experience: low quantile (\textit{e.g.}, less than $7\%$ and $q$ (${{10}^{-4}}$)), seeing Appendix~\ref{app:hyp}.

-\emph{\textbf{Impact of Dual Attention.}} Figure~\ref{fig:test} shows the detection effect of two dimensions in WADI dataset with double attention.
+\emph{\textbf{Impact of Dual Attention.}} Figure~\ref{fig:test} shows the detection effect of two dimensions in the WADI dataset with double attention.
 With global and local attention mechanisms, peaks and noise in the data receive extremely high attention.
-And the model is designed with the dimensionality of the dataset as the amount of heads for the multi-headed attention, which makes the attention scores of different dimensions also have some spatial correlation.
-Thus our model is well able to detect anomalies in each dimension separately and specifically, using the context of the entire time series as a priori.
+The model is designed with the dimensionality of the dataset as the amounts of heads for the multi-headed attention.
+We chose this number to enable the model to fully consider features across all dimensions, enhancing its ability to capture relationships and patterns in the data, which makes the attention scores of different dimensions also have some spatial correlation.
+Thus, our model is well able to detect anomalies in each dimension separately and specifically, using the context of the entire time series as priori.